-Thibaut Cuisset was a French photographer, born in 1958, who devoted himself to landscape photography since 1985 and was a resident at the Villa Medicis in 1992-1993, resident at the Kujoyama villa in Kyoto in 1997, and was awarded the Academy of Fine Arts in 2009.
+Thibaut Cuisset was a French photographer who devoted himself mainly to landscape photography.
+He was a resident at the Villa Medicis in 1992-1993, and a resident at the Kujoyama villa in Kyoto in 1997.
+He was awarded the Academy of Fine Arts in 2009.

 It was during a trip to Morocco in 1985 that he took his first landscape photographs with a photographic chamber on foot and in color.
 He understood then that the practice of landscape photography can be a way of looking at the world.
 Since then, his photographic work was deployed by successive campaigns and each time a country or a French region was the subject of the series.